mtumilowicz/scala-akka-actor-workshop/README.md

         * information is passed in messages
     * digression: system coupled on all three axes can only exist on one runtime and will fail completely if one of its components fails
+* Carl Hewitt explains the actor as the fundamental unit of computation
+    * embodying processing (do things)
+    * storage (state)
+    * communications
+        * collaboration between actors happens via asynchronous communication (decoupling of sender and receiver)
+* "everything is an actor" and "one actor is no actor, they come in systems"

 ## constructs
 * `ActorSystem`